Police Scotland have confirmed the deaths of a man and a woman following a collision on the A952 Mintlaw to Fraserburgh road.

 The vehicles involved were a red Vauxhall Corsa and a white Vauxhall Corsa van.

-The road was closed for approximately six hours to enable collision investigators to carry out a detailed examination of the locus but the road has now been reopened.
+The road was closed for approximately six hours to enable collision investigators to carry out a detailed examination of the locus.

 Fraserburgh councillor Brian Topping commented: “Very sadly, we’ve seen another tragedy on our roads.

 “My heartfelt sympathies go out to the friends and family of the two people who sadly lost their lives in the crash.
 We also wish the driver of the van a speedy recovery.